MaselLab/MutationLoad/README.md

 	cd $HOME

 ```
+Note, however, that using this default home directory is not absolutely necessary- it's simply a convenient choice for those who are less familiar with working in the terminal.
+So long as tskit, gsl, and the Mutation Load code are all within the same directory, the make process will run as expected- just be sure to update the HOME_DIR macro within Makefile to reflect the actual name of this parent directory.

 To download the appropriate version of the tskit repository, when in your home directory, the commands given below can be typed into the terminal: